davidmead/eleventy-sample/posts/README-3.md

 ---
-title: Test post 003
+title: Test post 003, but this time it includes a photo
 description: This is the third test post, trying with images
-date: Created
+date: 2019-12-04
 tags:
   - post
   - watch